ehn-dcc-development/eu-dcc-overview/issuing/readme.md

 ## Recovery

-The recovery data is stored under the `r` element.
+The recovery data is stored as the first (and only) item under the `r` element.

 	"r": [
 		{